Cats outnumber dogs as pets in Japan for second straight year | The Japan Times

 “Cats are apparently more fuss-free than dogs,” an association official said, adding that “the declining trend in the number of pet dogs is expected to continue.”

-The association, composed of 85 members, including makers of pet food, started compiling the statistics in 1994.
-The latest survey is based on answers made online from 50,000 people aged between 20 and 79 across the country.
+The association, composed of 85 members that include makers of pet food, started compiling the statistics in 1994.
+The latest survey is based on answers submitted online by 50,000 people aged between 20 and 79 across the country.